phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 - [ ] Consider if testing is required

-        Seek alternative methods of proving ability, beyond the need for a test.  - maybe they have a github showing their work publish elsewhere?
+        Seek alternative methods of proving ability, beyond the need for a test - maybe they have a github or a portfolio showing their work publish elsewhere that is evidence enough?

         A test is often created artificially and does not server the purpose to see how well a person may perform in a work environment, ensure you are not testing to see if a person is good at job interviews, and not good at performing the job role.